syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Restrict-DateRange-Selection.md

 # Restrict or limit date range selection in Calendar DateRangePicker

-## Limit date range
+## Limit available dates

-You can allow the users to select a date range within the particular range by specifying `MinDate` and `MaxDate` properties.
+You can allow the users to select a date range within the particular range by specifying [`MinDate`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_MinDate) and [`MaxDate`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_MaxDate) properties.
 The default value of `MinDate` property is `1/1/1920 12:00:00 AM +00:00` and `MaxDate` property is `12/31/2120 11:59:59 PM +00:00`.

 N> Dates that appear outside minimum and maximum date range will be disabled (blackout).